briansimiyuj/doctor-appointment-app/README.md

           b.
 Call the updateAppointmentStatus function with the appointment to reject and the 'rejected' status
           c.
 If an onReject callback function is provided, call it with the appointment to reject and the rejection reason
           d.
 Call onClose function to close the modal
+          e.
+Call the rejectAppointment function with the reason and alternative parameters

     ### Cancel Appointment Modal Component